£sd: Origins

-Around the 780s, the Frankish emperor Charlemagne cut through the mess by creating a new uniform system.
+Around the 780s, the Frankish emperor Charlemagne created a new uniform system of coinage.
 He defined the "libra" as a new measure of weight equivalent to around 408 g (Note: There is uncertainty about the value of the original Carolingian pound.
 Estimates as high as 489.6 g can be seen.) (substantially larger than the old Roman pound of 328.9 g), and ordered 240 silver units known as denarii to be struck from the new Carolingian pound of pure silver, each denarius containing 22.5 gr of silver.
-To help accounting, Charlemagne also decreed that the pound was divisible into 20 solidi, each of 12 denarii.
+To simplify the accounting that would be needed in the new system, Charlemagne also decreed that the pound was divisible into 20 solidi, each of 12 denarii.
 Thus began the Carolingian monetary system (1l. = 20s. = 240d.).

-The new coinage and accounting system was imposed uniformly across the vast Carolingian Empire and also infiltrated countries on its periphery.
+The new coinage and accounting system was imposed uniformly across the vast Carolingian Empire, and was also used in some commerce in neighbouring nations.
 In the late 8th century, King Offa of Mercia imported the system into Britain to facilitate transactions (notably "Peter's pence") with the Roman Catholic Church (which used the Carolingian coinage system).
-But it was not the sole system in Britain – the £sd system would have to compete for a while with the Viking "mark" accounting system, introduced into Danelaw regions.
+For some time, the £sd system coexisted with the Viking "mark" accounting system, which had been previously introduced into Danelaw regions.
 Although £sd ultimately prevailed in Britain, the "mark of account" system lingered on in North Sea trade and areas of Hanseatic influence through much of the Middle Ages.